Berber carpet can be a great addition to your home interior. It is stylish, elegant, resistant to liquid spills, and ensures comfort to your feet.

 Yes, you can, though it has limitations.
 So use it if necessary.
-If you have a wool carpet, then don’t use bleach as it will eat through the fibers.
+However, if you have a wool carpet, then don’t use bleach as it will eat through the fibers.

-Brightly colored carpets should also not be cleaned using bleach because of bleach fade way colors.
+Brightly colored carpets should also not be cleaned using bleach because bleach fades way colors.
 So it is only best for dirty white carpets.

 Is Berber carpet hard to clean?